LearnOnDemandSystems/docs/tms/targets/org-profile-my-orgs.md

-# Targeted Help for the My Organizations and Organization Profile pages
+# Help with the My Organizations and Organization Profile Pages

 > [!Alert] Please be aware that not all functionality covered in the linked articles may be available to you.